 Most doctors recommend not to eat too much at night.
-This Kashmiri dinner recipe will help you with that, providing a sufficient amount of energy without stressing your stomach.
+This easy-to-eat Kashimi evening dish will help you with that, providing sufficient energy without stressing your stomach.
 The adorable-sounding crescent-shaped Momo is believed to come from Tibet.

 The exterior of this dumpling is a simple flour dough that sometimes includes yeast to be more fluffy.
-As for the interior filling, there are many options, both meaty and vegetarian.
+As for the interior filling, there are many options: meaty and vegetarian.
 In Kashmir, Momo is usually stuffed with lamb or yak meat minced and mixed with spices.

-Steaming is the preferred way to cook the dumpling, but you will encounter little difficulties finding fried Momo out there.
+Steaming is the preferred way to cook the dumpling, but you will encounter little difficulties finding fried Momo.
 Don’t forget to dip it in spicy chili sauce or sweet and sour chutney.

 Due to living at a high altitude, Kashmiris consume a huge amount of meat and spices in their food to hold out against the cold weather.
 But that doesn’t stop them from developing frugal, down-to-earth recipes, such as Haak Saag.